Hollywoodland: Plot

-In June 1959, Louis Simo, a Los Angeles private investigator more interested in generating an income than in devotion to his clients, is spying on the wife of a man named Chester Sinclair to find if she is cheating.
-On a visit to his own ex-wife Laurie, Simo learns that his son is upset over the recent death of actor George Reeves, who played Superman on television.
-Reeves was found dead inside his Beverly Hills home with a gunshot wound to the head, which the police ruled as a suicide.
+In June 1959, Louis Simo, a sleazy Los Angeles private investigator, is spying on the wife of a man named Chester Sinclair to learn if she is having an affair.
+On a visit to his own ex-wife Laurie, Simo learns that his son is upset over the recent death of actor George Reeves; having been found dead inside his Beverly Hills home with a gunshot wound to the head, which the police ruled as a suicide.

 Simo learns from a former police colleague that the Reeves suicide has aspects that the police do not want to touch.
-Sensing the potential for making a name for himself, Simo begins investigating and notes several apparent conflicts with the official version of Reeves' death.
+Sensing the potential for making a name for himself, Simo begins investigating and notes several apparent conflicts with the official version of Reeves's death.
 He also bickers with Laurie over his failures as a father, particularly now when his son seems so troubled.

-In 1951, Reeves, whose acting career has stalled since appearing in Gone with the Wind, catches the eye of a beautiful woman and they end the night in each other's arms.
-In the morning, a newspaper photo reveals to Reeves that the woman is Toni Mannix, the wife of Eddie Mannix, a fixer and the general manager of Metro-Goldwyn-Mayer.
+Eight years earlier, Reeves, whose acting career has stalled since appearing in Gone with the Wind, catches the eye of a beautiful woman and they end the night in each other's arms.
+In the morning, a newspaper photo reveals to Reeves that the woman is Toni Mannix, the wife of Eddie Mannix, the general manager of Metro-Goldwyn-Mayer.
 Frightened that an affair with a studio boss's wife will destroy what is left of his career, Reeves is angry that Toni did not tell him.
-She claims to have an open relationship with Mannix and tells him not to worry.
-The much wealthier Toni begins to buy Reeves expensive gifts such as a house, a car and jewelry.
+She claims to have an open relationship with Mannix and tells Reeves not to worry about it.
+She also buys the impoverished Reeves a new house and a new car, and lavishes him with jewelry and other luxuries.

-Reeves lands the starring role in the television series Adventures of Superman, based on the comic book hero.
+Reeves lands the starring role in the television series Adventures of Superman, based on the comic book superhero.
 The role makes Reeves famous and gives him a steady income, but he longs for more "serious" work and is uncomfortable with the public's stereotype of him as Superman.
-When a sneak preview of the war film From Here to Eternity results in snickers from the audience when Reeves is seen on screen, film executives attending the preview decide to drastically reduce his formerly prominent role.
+When a sneak preview of the war film From Here to Eternity results in snickers from the audience when Reeves is seen onscreen, film executives attending the preview decide to drastically reduce his formerly prominent role.